 How to Remove Zucchini Bread From the Bread Pan

 When zucchini bread is finished baking, you’re supposed to take it out of the oven.
-Put on some oven mitts and transfer the zucchini bread pan to a cooling rack.
+Put on some oven mitts and transfer the pan to a cooling rack.

 Allow the bread to cool and stay in the pan for around ten minutes.
-After this time has passed, it’ll be time to remove the bread from the pan.
+After this time has passed, it’ll be time to remove it from the pan.

 To remove the bread from the pan, it’s best to grab a butter knife.
-Gently pull the bread away from the sides of the pan using a butter knife.
+Gently pull the bread away from the sides of the pan using the knife.

-Be sure to wear oven mitts during this process because the bread pan will still be hot.
-You don’t want to burn yourself.
+Be sure to wear oven mitts during this process because the bread pan will still be hot, and you don’t want to burn yourself.

 Turn the bread pan upside down while it’s only an inch or so above the cooling rack.
 You should be able to plop the bread down gently on the cooling rack if all goes well.